Battle of Khotyn (1621): Commonwealth battle plan

 The Polish-Lithuanian army arrived near Khotyn around 24 August and started entrenching itself near the Khotyn Fortress, blocking the path of the Ottoman march.
 The army followed a common Commonwealth strategy when facing large Ottoman forces.
 It employed deep defences by building separate field works in front of the camp's defences.
 These fieldworks were designed to allow the use of cavalry counterattacks.
 Cavalry counterattacks were especially crucial because the Commonwealth relied heavily on its elite hussars and cossacks.
 A semicircle of field fortifications was created.
-The fortress was behind the fortifications and Dniester River bordered the fortifications.
+The fortress was behind the fortifications and the Dniester River bordered the fortifications.
 The circle was divided into three sections: right, commanded by Hetman Chodkiewicz; central, commanded by Prince Władysław; and left, under Regimentarz Lubomirski.
 In addition, two fortified camps were set in front of the main defence line: the Cossacks' and the mercenaries' (the famous Lisowczycy unit).

 Ottoman and Cossack skirmishes

 On 27 August, a Cossack cavalry detachment carried out a suicidal raid, delaying the approaching Ottoman forces.
 It also inflicted casualties amounting to several times the number of attacking Cossacks, but the attackers were nearly annihilated.
-On 31 August, Ottoman cavalry, in turn, struck at the Cossack forces outside camp.
+On 31 August, Ottoman cavalry, in turn, struck at the Cossack forces outside the camp.
 The Ottomans tried to scatter the Cossacks and cut them off from the main Polish-Lithuanian forces, but did not succeed.
 By 2 September, the main Ottoman army had arrived, and the siege began the day after the Cossacks joined the Polish camp.